Filling Sources: Attachments & Text Input

 How Sources Are Processed Together

-Typed text input is always included in full with every field group fill, since instructions and supplementary data typed by the user apply across the entire form.
+Typed text input is always included in full with every part of the fill, since instructions and supplementary data apply across the entire form.
+For large uploaded files, the AI is given the portions of the document most relevant to the section being filled at any moment, keeping extraction accurate even across long multi-part documents.

 Use Cases